SharePoint/sp-dev-docs/docs/general-development/powerpoint-automation-services-in-sharepoint.md

 > **Note:**
-> Because PowerPoint Automation Services is a service of SharePoint Server 2013, you can use it only in an application that runs directly on a SharePoint Server.
+> Because PowerPoint Automation Services is a service of SharePoint, you can use it only in an application that runs directly on a SharePoint Server.
 You must build the application as a farm solution.
 You cannot use PowerPoint Automation Services from a sandboxed solution.